 Podiatric surgeons are not medically qualified and therefore are not registered with the GMC.

-Podiatric surgeons are Fellows of the College of Podiatry and are registered with The Health and Care Professions Council (HCPC).
+Podiatric surgeons are Fellows of the Royal College of Podiatry and are registered with the Health and Care Professions Council (HCPC).
 The HCPC is an independent, UK-wide regulatory body responsible for setting and maintaining standards of professional training, performance and conduct of healthcare professions.Regulation

 All Podiatric Surgeons are regulated by the Health and Care Professions Council (HCPC), and work to proficiency standards to ensure protection of the public.Where do Podiatric Surgeons work?